 Sunday, March 10

 Memorial service held for Richard Twiss

-The Center for Peace and Justice joined other university members in paying respect to Richard Twiss, an adjunct professor at George Fox Evangelical Seminary.
+The Center for Peace and Justice joined other university members in paying respect to Richard Twiss, an adjunct professor at Portland Seminary.

 In memory of Richard, the memorial service is meant to be a time to share stories, laughter, tears, song and dance.

 Living Hope Church